 Boiler feed, reverse osmosis, water pressurization, irrigation, fire protection, heating/cooling regulation, water circulation.

-Permanent drainage of coal mines, surface drainage and high-pressure jet grouting projects, as well as deep well pumping in the mining industry and urban and rural areas.
+Permanent drainage of coal mines, surface drainage, high-pressure jet grouting projects, and good deep pumping in the mining industry and urban and rural areas.

 Water supply to high-rise buildings, reverse osmosis, boiler water supply, spraying, high-pressure cleaning, water plants, heating, condensation, fuel delivery, oil and natural gas production, power generation and mining, and other high-pressure and high-temperature applications.

-has better hydraulic coordination, higher efficiency and more reliable performance.
+Let's compare the multi-stage centrifugal pump with the high-pressure pump.
+Although the multi-stage centrifugal pump is more complicated and more expensive, the multi-stage submersible pump has better hydraulic coordination, higher efficiency, and more reliable performance.
 With its hydraulic module, the ability to provide additional impellers, and the ability to trim these impellers, I can fully satisfy the working point without compromise.

 1. Compact structure